Let’s Build a Reactive UI Framework – Part 1: Data Flow

 it.
 Let’s factor that functionality out into a base.
 We could call it

-“GraphNode”, but for the sake of style let’s call it Reactor
+“GraphNode”, but for the sake of style let’s call it Reactor.

 In addition to its graph management duties, a Reactor has a latest

-value, and – optionally – an effect
+value, and – optionally – an effect which will run when its

 dependencies become fresh.